IaroslavElistratov/triton-autodiff/README.md

 divergences in the core.
 Most of the autodiff work is in [third_party/autodiff](third_party/autodiff) subdirectory.

-**NOTE: This project is in its early stages and under heavy development -- it is not stable, not feature complete, and APIs will change.**
+**NOTE: This project is in its early stages and under heavy development -- it is not yet stable, not yet feature complete, and APIs will change.**

 # Motivation